 For those of us who have more time to ourselves at home, why not make a homemade gift and ship it this year!
 I myself am making homemade candles and bath bombs for my loved ones.
 Again, try to find materials from small, local businesses or get creative with materials you already have.
 These gifts are often much more affordable and can be pretty simple to put together depending on what you choose to make.
 Heartfelt letters, poems, or cards also always makes people feel special.

 Service or Experience

 If you are looking for a more memorable, eco-friendly option this year, I suggest looking into experience-based gifts.
 Try buying a service, a subscription, a gift certificate, or an online membership for someone this year.
 There are all sorts of specials and packages that businesses are offering throughout the holiday season so don't forget to be on the lookout or inquire!
-Check out our SERVICES page for holistic holiday gift/gift certificate ideas.
+Check out our Packs, Bundles & Memberships page for holistic holiday gift/gift certificate ideas.

 Immune Boosting & Self Care Themed Gifts

 Everyone is looking to improve their health and decrease their stress, especially in today's climate!
 Giving care packages or products that improve physical, mental, and/or emotional health is a win-win for everyone.
 If you're looking for high quality, immune boosting supplements or self care themed gifts check out our ONLINE SHOP!